 Selectable spin speed

 You can change the spin speed on some programs.
 Higher spin speeds extract more water from your clothes, reducing drying time (and saving you money if you use a dryer).
 Alternatively, you might want a lower speed for delicates or easily creased fabrics.
-The higher the spin speed, the more likely your clothes will be very stiff when they come out of the wash, requiring a quick shake or two to straighten them out a little before drying.
+The higher the spin speed, the more likely your clothes will be very stiff and the flatter the pile of your towels when they come out of the wash, requiring a quick shake or two to straighten them out a little before drying.

 An extra rinse can be useful if your wash hasn't removed all the detergent, leaving white marks behind.
-Some washers have it as an extra run added to the end of a program, or as a simple single run (rinse and spin) once the primary program is finished.
-Some also can either do a spray-rinse only (water saving), or a deep rinse.
+Some washers have it as an extra run added to the end of a program, or as a simple single run ('rinse and spin') once the primary program is finished.
+Some can also do a spray-rinse only ('water saving'), or a deep rinse.
 An extra rinse can be especially useful if you have sensitive skin and find your detergent is causing a reaction as it helps to minimise any residual product.

 Internal water heater

 Most front loaders have a heater that allows a connection to cold water only while still giving you the option of warm or hot washes.
 Top loaders generally don't have a heater, so need a connection to both hot and cold water taps.
 A washing machine with an internal heater gives you more (and hotter) temperature options, and more flexibility in where to put your washing machine as you don't need a hot tap, but means you can't take advantage of free solar hot water if you have it.